marpple/rune/docs/tutorial/view.md

 ## Creating an HTMLElement

-Executing `colorView.render();` generates an HTMLElement and returns it.
-It's recommended to use the `render` method only on the browser side.
+When you run `colorView.render();`, it creates and returns an HTMLElement.
+It’s recommended to use the `render` method only in the browser.

 ```typescript
 document.body.appendChild(new ColorView({ code: 'pink' }).render());